Linebacker of the Week: SSgt Alexander Miller

 U.S. Air Force Staff Sgt.
-Alexander Miller, a RQ-4 Global Hawk dedicated crew chief with the 4th Reconnaissance Squadron, receives the Linebacker of the Week award from Col. David Aragon, 36th Wing vice commander, and Chief Master Sgt.
-John Payne, 36th Wing command chief, at Andersen Air Force Base, Guam, Feb.
-23, 2022.
+Alexander Miller, a RQ-4 Global Hawk dedicated crew chief with the 4th Reconnaissance Squadron, inspects a RQ-4 Global Hawk drone at Andersen Air Force Base, Guam, Mar.
+1, 2022.
 The Team Andersen Linebacker of the Week recognizes outstanding enlisted, officer, civilian and total force personnel who have had an impact on achieving Team Andersen’s Mission, Vision and Priorities.
-(U.S. Air Force photo by Airman 1st Class Kaitlyn Preston)
+(U.S. Air Force photo illustration by Staff Sgt.
+Ryan Brooks)

 |Date Taken: